ComeSirrah/Ali-Instock/README.md

 This behavior expected and is due to the script specifically looking for _any_ instance of a particular JavaScript marker which indicates an OOS status.
-Therefore, if you're looking at a store page with more than one variant of the item, and multiple variants are out of stock, you won't recieve a notification until everything is back in stock, even if the particulat variant you desired has been ins tock for days.
+Therefore, if you're looking at a store page with more than one variant of the item, and multiple variants are out of stock, you won't recieve a notification until everything is back in stock, even if the particulat variant you desired has been in stock for days.
 Obviously this can be undrsireable, but I can't really be bothered to improve this behavior and my understanding of JS webpage functionality at this point wouldn't allow me to if I could.